The pillowcase with rips… garbage, right?! This is what happens when a teenager plays with a pillow.

 Make sure to use the reverse lever at the beginning and the end of each seam.

 When all the sewing is done, cut the bottom corners.
 See the picture above as a reference.
-This prevents the bottom corners becoming bulky.
+This prevents the bottom corners from becoming bulky.

 Tip: Leave 2-3mm from the sewn corner, so it can hold the material together.